<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Purple Up!

-In 2011, Operation Military Kids started the “Purple Up! for Military Kids” initiative that is now celebrated nationwide and on military installations across the world.
+This initiative is now celebrated nationwide and on military installations across the world.
 People are encouraged to wear purple on April 15 each year to recognize and honor military children.
+Note: DoDEA schools will celebrate Purple Up!
+Day this year on April 20, 2024

 Why purple?
-Purple is the color that symbolizes all branches of the military, as it combines Army green, Marine Red, and Coast Guard, Air Force, and Navy blue.
+Purple is the color that symbolizes all branches of the military, as it combines Army green, Marine red, and Coast Guard, Air Force, and Navy blue.
 Wearing purple lets military youth visibly witness the support of their communities.

 Ideas for Supporting Military Children

-Ease Their Stress
+Ease Their Stress During a Parent's Deployment

 See also: